Extamov/Dispolatcher/README.md

-# # Dispolatcher
+# Dispolatcher

 ## Description

-A system for police dispatchers.
+A system for police dispatchers based on WEB and backended by PHP on Apache web server.

 The system contains 2 parts, 1 for a caller to call and one for the dispatcher to answer.

 ## Requirements